 “Education is the bedrock to economic and social development.”

 Judith holds a bachelors degree in education from the University of Cape Coast.
 She has recently begun her national volunteer service and is putting her educational experiences into practice.
-With her WMF Micro-Grant Judith plans to assist the most destitute primary school students with supplies required for school attendance.
+With her WMI Micro-Grant Judith plans to assist the most destitute primary school students with supplies required for school attendance.

 Judith explains that there have been many efforts by various governments to enable accessible education.
 These efforts include Free Compulsory Universal Basic Education, providing meals during school hours and Capitation Grants for Basic Schools.
 However, “…some parents cannot afford for their children’s basic necessities such as uniforms, exercise books, school bags, pencils and pens for their effective learning at school.”

 Without exercise books and writing instruments students are unable to take notes.
 Without notes, students are not able to study effectively and pass exams.
 During rainy seasons, books and school supplies become soiled without protection from the elements.
 Basic school supplies play a large role in the ability for students to continue advancing academically.